KCLO-TV: Subchannels

-KCLO-TV's digital configuration has The CW Plus on channel 15.2, Ion Television on 15.3 and Ion Mystery on 15.4.
-By 2019, "The Black Hills' CW" had been airing in 720p HD over-the-air, per additional distribution of digital bandwidth into channel 15.2 and further compression of the remaining three subchannels of KCLO-TV.
-On January 1, 2024, "The Black Hills' CW" was replaced with a simulcast of "KELOLAND CW" whose operations are provided by KELO-TV and is based in Sioux Falls but is aired over all four stations of the KELOLAND Media Group.
+KCLO-TV's digital configuration has KELOXTRA on channel 15.2, Ion Television on 15.3 and Ion Mystery on 15.4.
+By 2019, "The Black Hills CW" had been airing in 720p HD over-the-air, per additional distribution of digital bandwidth into channel 15.2 and further compression of the remaining three subchannels of KCLO-TV.
+On January 1, 2024, "The Black Hills CW" was replaced with a simulcast of "KELOLAND CW" whose operations were provided by KELO-TV and based in Sioux Falls but was aired over all four stations of the KELOLAND Media Group.

-KELOXTRA, which is carried on the second digital subchannels of KELO-TV, KDLO-TV and KPLO-TV, is not seen in the Rapid City market on KCLO-TV.
-The UPN affiliate for Rapid City was KCPL-LP (channel 52), and the MyNetworkTV affiliate is KNBN (channel 21.2; formerly KKRA-LP, channel 24); as a result, KELOXTRA cannot be carried on KCLO-TV by FCC market rules.